Futurama season 8

 The eighth season of Futurama consisted of ten episodes.
 It premiered on Hulu in the United States on July 24, 2023.
-Although the seventh season was intended to be the final season, having concluded in September 2013, Hulu greenlit the eighth season in February 2022.
-All of the main voice cast returned, including John DiMaggio after he spent a month in negotiations to sign a new deal with Disney.
+Although the seventh season was intended to be the final season, having concluded in September 2013 on their previous network Comedy Central, Hulu greenlit an eighth season in February 2022.
+All of the main voice cast returned, including John DiMaggio after he spent a month in negotiations to sign a new deal with Disney, which assumed the rights to the series, following their acquisition of 21st Century Fox in March 2019.

 This season has alternatively been titled the eighth season (production), and the eleventh season (broadcast).
 This list follows the previous season box sets, which feature the episodes in the original, intended production season order, ignoring the order of broadcast.